 Swedenborg's system of the world wants central spontaneity; it is dynamic, not vital, and lacks power to generate life.
 There is no individual in it.
-The universe is a gigantic crystal, all those atoms and laminae lie in uninterrupted order, and with unbroken unity, but cold and still.
+The universe is a gigantic crystal, all whose atoms and laminæ lie in uninterrupted order and with unbroken unity, but cold and still.
 What seems an individual and a will, is none.
-There is an immense chain of intermediation, extending from center to extremes, which bereaves every agency of all freedom and character.
+There is an immense chain of intermediation, extending from centre to extremes, which bereaves every agency of all freedom and character.
 The universe, in his poem, suffers under a magnetic sleep, and only reflects the mind of the magnetizer.
 Every thought comes into each mind by influence from a society of spirits that surround it, and into these from a higher society, and so on.
 All his types mean the same few things.
 All his figures speak one speech.
 All his interlocutors Swedenborgize.
 Be they who they may, to this complexion must they come at last.
-This Charon ferries them all over in his boat; kings, counselors, cavaliers, doctors, Sir Isaac Newton, Sir Hans Sloane, King George II., Mahomet, or whosoever, and all gather one grimness of hue and style.
-Only when Cicero comes by, our gentle seer sticks a little at saying he talked with Cicero, and, with a touch of human relenting, remarks, "one whom it was given me to believe was Cicero;" and when the soi disant Roman opens his mouth, Rome and eloquence have ebbed away,-it is plain theologic Swedenborg, like the rest.
+This Charon ferries them all over in his boat; kings, counsellors, cavaliers, doctors, Sir Isaac Newton, Sir Hans Sloane, King George II., Mahomet, or whomsoever, and all gather one grimness of hue and style.
+Only when Cicero comes by, our gentle seer sticks a little at saying he talked with Cicero, and with a touch of human relenting remarks, "one whom it was given me to believe was Cicero;" and when the soi disant Roman opens his mouth, Rome and eloquence have ebbed away, - it is plain theologic Swedenborg like the rest.
 His heavens and hells are dull; fault of want of individualism.
 The thousand-fold relation of men is not there.
-The interest that attaches in nature to each man, because he is right by his wrong, and wrong by his right, because he defies all dogmatizing and classification, so many allowances, and contingencies, and futurities, are to be taken into account, strong by his vices, often paralyzed by his virtues,-sinks into entire sympathy with his society.
-This want reacts to the center of the system.
+The interest that attaches in nature to each man, because he is right by his wrong, and wrong by his right; because he defies all dogmatizing and classification, so many allowances and contingences and futurities are to be taken into account; strong by his vices, often paralyzed by his virtues; - sinks into entire sympathy with his society.
+This want reacts to the centre of the system.
 Though the agency of "the Lord" is in every line referred to by name, it never becomes alive.
-There is no lustre in that eye which gazes from the center, and which should vivify the immense dependency of beings.
+There is no lustre in that eye which gazes from the centre and which should vivify the immense dependency of beings.1 was sacred.
+Palestine is ever the more valuable as a chapter in universal history, and ever the less an available element in education.
+The genius of Swedenborg, largest of all modern souls in this department of thought, wasted itself in the endeavor to reanimate and conserve what had already arrived at its natural term, and, in the great secular Providence, was retiring from its prominence, before Western modes of thought and expression.
+Swedenborg and Behmen both failed by attaching themselves to the Christian symbol, instead of to the moral sentiment, which carries innumerable christianities, humanities, divinities, in its bosom.

 The vice of Swedenborg's mind is its theologic determination.
 Nothing with him has the liberality of universal wisdom, but we are always in a church.
-That Hebrew muse, which taught the lore of right and wrong to man, had the same excess of influence for him, it has had for the nations.
-The mode, as well as the essence, was sacred.
-Palestine is ever the more valuable as a chapter in universal history, and ever the less an available element in education.
-The genius of Swedenborg, largest of all modern souls in this department of thought, wasted itself in the endeavor to reanimate and conserve what had already arrived at its natural term, and, in the great secular Providence, was retiring from its prominence, before western modes of thought and expression.
-Swedenborg and Behmen both failed by attaching themselves to the Christian symbol, instead of to the moral sentiment, which carries innumerable christianities, humanities, divinities, in its bosom.
+That Hebrew muse, which taught the lore of right and wrong to men, had the same excess of influence for him it has had for the nations.
+The mode, as well as the essence,